Aortic Dissection Treatment & Management

 The patient is rewarmed with restoration of anterograde flow through a side arm line inserted in the ascending aorta.
 The aortic valve is suspended with 4-0 polypropylene pledgeted sutures if it is normal and no evidence of aortic root dilatation is present.
 The intima and adventitia of the aorta superior to the coronaries are sutured together and reinforced from inside the graft.
 If the aortic valve or the root is dilatated, a composite valve graft is placed.

 A button or modified Cabrol technique is used to reattach the coronary arteritis.
 When aortic regurgitation is present, simple decompression of the false lumen may be all that is required to allow resuspension of the aortic leaflets and restoration of valvular competence.
-More often, however, the 2 layers of the dissected aortic wall are approximated, and resuspension of the commissures is accomplished with pledgeted sutures.
+More often, however, the two layers of the dissected aortic wall are approximated, and resuspension of the commissures is accomplished with pledgeted sutures.
 Prosthetic aortic valve replacement also may be necessary in certain situations.

 After the procedure is completed, the patient is brought to sinus rhythm by defibrillation.
 The patient is then weaned from cardiopulmonary bypass.